tiptoppress/excerpt-extension/README.md

 This plugin is an add-on for the Term and Category Based Posts Widget and available here <a target="_blank" href="http://tiptoppress.com/?utm_source=wordpress_org&utm_campaign=description_eext&utm_medium=web">tiptoppress.com</a>.

 ### Features
+* Polyfill excerpt 'line-clamp' for IE and FF
 * Option to allow HTML in the excerpt
 * Option to override Theme and plugin excerpt lenght filters
 * Option to override Theme and plugin excerpt more filters